Lucky4Luuk/lux_shader/README.md

 ## TODO
 - Refraction in composite.fsh.
 Downside is that we have to get rid of the pixels we calculated before, wherever refraction needs to happen
-- In the GI step, sample the skybox, for nice soft shadows (sun has a size) and better sun contribution (also fixes bug with attenuation)
+- In the GI step, sample the skybox, for nice soft shadows (sun has a size) and better sun contribution
 - Invalidate old GI samples based on depth to remove lots of artifacting
 - Implement a proper lighting model
 - Implement reflection (and possibly refraction)